aghar-usman/Portfolio/README.md

 ### 🎯 Purpose

-Designed and developed as a personal portfolio to showcase my work in **software engineering, backend development, AI/ML, cloud, and DevOps**.
+Designed and developed as a personal portfolio to showcase my work and growth across web development, AI agents machine learning, and Data Analytics/Data Science.

 Built from scratch with a focus on clean design, interactive experiences, and a professional developer presence.